particle-iot/docs/src/content/troubleshooting.md

 ### What will deep update look like on the core

 TODO: Write something once binary behaves as expected...
+The core will flash orange for XX seconds.

 ### Troubleshooting